Image

 • Mac: The Security Offices recommend Mac Update Desktop for Mac users.

-With so many breaches occurring, it's important to have long, different passwords for each site.
-See the Secure Access Guide for recommendations on passwords and password management.
+With so many breaches occurring, it's important to have different and long passwords for each account/site to avoid password reuse.
+See the Secure Access Guide for recommendations on passwords and password management tools i.e. 1Password.

 Use multi-factor authentication

-Multi-factor authentication, also referred to as advanced or two-factor authentication, provides an additional layer of security when logging in or performing transactions online.
+Multi-factor authentication (MFA), also referred to as advanced or two-factor authentication (2FA), provides an additional layer of security making it harder for unauthorized users to access your devices and accounts.

 Enable Device tracking